Table types

 • Rare UPDATE queries that modify a small subset of columns without modifying other column data.

-Possible on the table level in append-optimized tables.
+Possible at the table level in append-optimized tables.

 Algorithms: ZSTD, ZLIB

-Possible on the table and the column levels in append-optimized tables.
+Possible at the table and the column levels in append-optimized tables.

 Algorithms: ZSTD, ZLIB, RLE_TYPE